-Pediatric melanoma incidence had been increasing approximately 1.7% per year since 1975 until 1994, when it began decreasing.
+Pediatric melanoma incidence had been increasing by approximately 1.7% per year from 1975 until 1994 when it began decreasing.
 The biggest increase in recent decades has been in girls ages 15-19, which may be attributable to girls sunbathing and using tanning beds more frequently than boys.
 Approximately 400 cases of melanoma are diagnosed each year in patients younger than 20 years old in the United States.

 Pediatric melanoma can be divided into three main categories: conventional melanoma, melanoma arising in a congenital melanocytic nevus, and spitzoid melanoma.
 Differentiating between these subtypes is important because each type has different treatment options, risk factors, and histological findings.

 Although the cause of melanoma in children is not known, certain attributes, characteristics, and exposures make it more likely that a child will develop this type of cancer.
 These risk factors include:

 - Giant melanocytic nevi

 - Prolonged exposure to sunlight, though less of a factor in children than adults.

 - Red or blond hair, blue eyes, freckles

 - A tendency to sunburn and not tan

 - Immunosuppression, immunodeficiency

 - History of retinoblastoma